Pippa sat on the windowsill in the workroom with Bear and looked out at the sky. The other dolls had told her to wait there until they called her.

 Pippa enjoyed playing in the snow.
 The other dolls say the snow will come again.

 Pippa learned that Jolena uses the snow.
 She goes away sometimes to do something she calls skiing, and she uses the snow for that.
 Sometimes she goes away in the summer when there is no snow at home, because winter visits another part of the world when it leaves here.
-Jolena is learning Spanish, which is a language they speak where she goes to use the snow in the summer.
+Jolena is learning Spanish, which is a language they speak in some of the places where she goes to use the snow in the summer.

 Pippa can understand why dolls who can't hear need a special language, but she wonders why dolls who can hear don't all speak the same one.
 It seem so inconvenient!
-(Mariah explained it to Pippa, who doesn't remember the details, but it has something to do with people and how they have been living in different places for a long time.)
+(Mariah explained it to Pippa, who doesn't remember the details, but it has something to do with human people and how groups of them have been living in different places for a long time.)
 Jolena says it's fun, though, so Pippa thinks maybe she should learn another language.

-From Mandy, Pippa learned that wood can turn to rock if you can wait long enough and if the conditions are right, whatever conditions are.
+From Mandy, Pippa learned that wood can turn to rock if you can wait long enough and if the conditions (kun-DIH-shuns) are right (whatever conditions are).

 The other dolls have taught Pippa a lot, too.
 They always seem to know more than she does.
 Mariah says it isn't because Pippa isn't smart; she just hasn't been around as long.
 You learn new things every day.
 The other dolls let Pippa do things with them, and it's fun, like when they made valentines.

-Charlotte and Emil celebrate a holiday called Hanukkah.
+Charlotte and Emil celebrated a holiday called Hanukkah (HAH-nuh-kuh).
 It's very interesting.
 Each night they lit some candles, and each night it was one more candle than the night before.
 They said they do it once a year.

 Mariah has some special holidays, too.
-For one of them, she was put together a package of food for human people who don't have food.
-She was doing it to be kind.
-She also didn't pretend to eat or drink at all during the daytime, but only after it got dark.
-She did this for about a month as part of the same holiday.
-Pippa helped her pack the package of food.
+For one of them, called Ramadan (RAH-muh-dahn) she put together a package of food for human people who don't have money to buy food.
+She was doing it to be kind, and real human people need to eat food, not just pretend.
+Mariah also didn't pretend to eat or drink at all during the daytime as part of this celebration.
+She waited to pretend to eat until after it got dark.
+She did this for a month.
+Pippa helped Mariah pack the package of food.
 It was all food that didn't need a refrigerator.

 They put the package in The Writer's car, to be given to someone who was human, and hungry for real, not pretend.